leonardoo210399/N3mo-Blog_Portfolio/src/content/blog/leetcode-problem-15/index.md

 ### 1. Two-Pointer Technique

-The two-pointer technique is an efficient approach to solve the 3Sum problem.
+The two-pointer technique is an efficient approach to solve the 3 Sum problem.
 It involves sorting the array first and then using two pointers to iterate through the array while maintaining a left and right boundary.

 **Algorithm:**
 1. Sort the array.